txomin-jimenez/eink-display/README.md

 For more information on the original inspiration see [the original blog post](http://www.mpetroff.net/archives/2012/09/14/kindle-weather-display/).

 Code is split in two pieces:
-  * Server: to be deployed in a Raspberry PI for example.
+  * Server: to be deployed using Docker or in a Raspberry PI for example.
   * Nook: client script for getting display updates from server.

 Server
 --------

-Server is a small Python Flask app for serving display image in a single endpoint.
+Server is a small Python webserver for serving display image in a single endpoint.
 This endpoint has a schedule that switches between photo frame and weather forecast module every 30 minutes.

 * **Weather forecast module**